Wil-Development/Security-Analyzer-Log/README.md

 ## Overview

-Security Log Analyzer is a Python-based security tool designed to analyse authentication logs and identify suspicious behaviour such as brute-force login attempts and potential account compromise.
+Security Log Analyzer is a Python-based detection engineering project designed to identify suspicious authentication behaviour within system log files.

-The tool parses log files, detects repeated failed login attempts, and identifies patterns where multiple failed logins are followed by a successful authentication.
-These behaviours are commonly associated with credential-based attacks.
+The tool analyses authentication events to detect patterns commonly associated with credential-based attacks, including brute-force login attempts and successful authentication following repeated failed logins.

-This project demonstrates practical Security Operations Centre (SOC) skills including log analysis, detection logic development, and automated investigation reporting.
+This project demonstrates practical Security Operations Centre (SOC) skills such as log analysis, behavioural detection logic, and automated investigation reporting.

 ---

-## Security Problem
+## Security Use Case

-Brute-force and credential stuffing attacks are common techniques used by attackers to gain unauthorised access to systems.
-Detecting these attacks early is important for protecting user accounts and preventing data breaches.
+Credential attacks such as brute-force and password guessing are common entry points used by attackers to gain unauthorised access to systems.

-Manually reviewing large log files can be slow and inefficient.
-This tool automates the process by analysing authentication logs and highlighting suspicious activity.
+Security teams rely on log analysis to identify these patterns and respond quickly.

+This tool simulates a basic detection workflow used in SOC environments by automatically identifying suspicious authentication activity within log data.

 ---

-## Features
+## Detection Logic

+The analyzer searches for behaviour patterns that may indicate malicious activity, including:

-- Detects repeated failed login attempts from the same IP address
+• Multiple failed authentication attempts from the same IP address
-- Identifies successful logins that occur after multiple failed attempts
-- Highlights potential brute-force activity
-- Calculates alert severity based on behaviour patterns
-- Exports investigation findings to CSV for reporting and analysis
+• Rapid login attempts within a short timeframe
+• Successful login events occurring after repeated failures
+• Authentication anomalies associated with potential account compromise

 ---

-## Detection Logic

-The script analyses authentication logs and looks for patterns such as:

-- Multiple failed login attempts within a short time window
-- Failed login attempts followed by a successful login
-- IP addresses generating suspicious authentication behaviour

 Example detection pattern:
 Failed login